-However, the feeding study provided by the applicant for the original application (see EFSA, 2008) was only based on one dosage (15 %) and clearly fails to fulfill the standards in regard to the number of doses, concentration of the test substance and statistical evaluation.
-Therefore, EFSA should have requested a new subchronic feeding study, but failed to do so.
+However, the applicant neither provided a subchronic feeding study for the original application (see EFSA, 2007), nor for the renewal application (see EFSA 2019).

+Therefore, EFSA should have requested a subchronic feeding study, but failed to do so.

-Further, the material used in the feeding study was not representative of the product for consumption, since application of the complementary herbicide was not in accordance with current agricultural practices (Miyazaki et al., 2019).
+Further, the material used in the feeding study was not representative of the product that would be consumed since the application of the complementary herbicide was not in accordance with current agricultural practices (see above)).